Undergraduate Research Scholar Awards

 Research Advisor: Students applying for this award must find a tenure-track faculty member of the Department of Mathematical Sciences willing to be their research advisor; a research co-advisor from another department is permitted.
 During the selection process, the Undergraduate Committee may consult with the research advisor.

-Research Project: The research project must have significant content in mathematics, statistics, or mathematics education, but need not be from one of these fields.
-As part of the application, the student submits a ½ - 1 page research proposal, usually developed with the research advisor.
+Research Project: The research advisor develops a research project together with the student and describes it on the application form.
+The research project must have significant content in mathematics, statistics, or mathematics education, but need not be from one of these fields.